-Accessing the Photon 300C CLI
+Accessing the Photon 400 CLI

-You can access the appliance using a VGA monitor and USB keyboard, the serial console port, SSH to the Gb1 Management port, or using a virtual console over the iDRAC port.
-The ports for these connections are all at the rear left of the appliance:
+You can access the appliance using a VGA monitor and USB keyboard, using SSH to the Management port, or using a virtual console over the iDRAC port.
+The ports for these connections are all at the rear of the appliance, as illustrated above.